Alimcg2/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+#Pwd
+You should be able to simply use the command without anything arround it:
+`pwd`
+This can be used for:
+* Finding the current directory that you are in